carvalhovitor2/sherpany/README.md

 ### Deploy

 The `deploy` job deploys the Sherpany web application to the EKS Kubernetes cluster using Helm.
 This job runs only on the main branch after both the `push_image` and `terraform_apply` jobs complete.

+## Secrets Management

+Secrets are an important aspect of any infrastructure or application.
+In this project, we have two types of secrets: secrets related to the CI/CD pipeline and secrets related to the Kubernetes workloads.

+### CI/CD Secrets

+All the secrets related to the CI/CD pipeline, such as API keys and other sensitive information, are stored in GitHub Secrets.
+These secrets are encrypted and can only be accessed by authorized users or actions.
+The CI/CD pipeline uses these secrets to authenticate and interact with the necessary resources such as AWS.

+### Kubernetes Secrets

+Secrets related to the Kubernetes workloads are stored as Kubernetes Secrets, created by Terraform.
+These secrets are used to securely store sensitive information such as credentials used by the application running on Kubernetes.
+These secrets can only be accessed by authorized pods running in the same namespace as the secret.